The Bulldog can be thought of as the dog world’s equivalent of a celebrity.

-This changes the pull of the muscles acting on the back leg and cause the leg to lock up.
+This changes the pull of the muscles acting on the back leg and causes the leg to lock up.

-Mild causes may not be painful, but more serious examples do need corrective surgery so the dog can walk properly.
+Mild cases may not be painful, but more serious examples do need corrective surgery so the dog can walk properly.

 Although the Bulldog is a medium-sized dog, they are compact and stocky.

-This means it can be difficult to cope with a dog that has mobility issues, as lifting or carrying them is often not practical.
+This means it can be difficult to cope with a dog that has mobility issues, like lifting or carrying them is often not practical.

 This condition affects the third eyelid which sits in the inner corner of the eye.